Kong/CustomerSuccess/README.md

 As you may know, a service in Kong Gateway can have many routes associated with it; from the **KICK** lense, 1 or 1000 routes are irrelevant as long as they are attached to the same service.
 From the perspective of **KICK** that will count as 1 (one) discrete service.

+**KICK** also gathers the license report for each Kong environment provided, and stores the output in a JSON file.
+All files generated are placed in the provided output directory (see below).

 ## Requirements

 As with any software, there are some prerequisists that must be met.
 At the very minimum you need to know the Admin API URL and the KONG_ADMIN_TOKEN value used to communicate with the Admin API, and jq.